 - This policy is one of a series in the school integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:

 - o Anti-bullying

-- Attendance
+- o Attendance

-- o Behaviour, including behaviour management and use of physical intervention
+- Behaviour, including behaviour management and use of physical intervention 'Behaviour in Schools Advice for headteachers and school staff'

-- Complaints
+- o Complaints

 - Confidentiality

 - o Data protection and information sharing

 - Emergency procedures such as evacuations and lockdowns

-- Health and safety, including plans for school reopening
+- Health and safety, including plans for school reopening.

-- First aid and accidents, including medication and managing illness, allergies, heath, and infection
+- First aid and accidents, including medication and managing illness, safer eating and allergies, health and safety, and infection.

-- o Image use

 - Managing allegations against staff

-- Mobile and smart technology
+- Online safety

 - Personal and intimate care

 - Relationship, Sex and Health Education (RSHE)

-- o Risk assessments, such as school trips, use of technology, school re-opening
+- Risk assessments, such as school trips, use of technology, school re-opening

-- Safer recruitment
+- o Safer recruitment

-- Social media

-- Staff behaviour policy/code of conduct, including Acceptable Use of Technology Policies (AUP)
+- Staff code of conduct, including Acceptable Use of Technology Policies (AUP)

 - Whistleblowing